rixx/books.rixx.de/data/reviews/friedrich-nietzsche/twilight-of-the-idols/index.md

 want the means: if one wants slaves, then one is a fool if one educates them to be masters.".
 And again: spot-on analysis, spot-ty judgement.

-He also makes a big case for assisted suicide that pretty much follows the arguments still in use today.
+He also makes a big case for assisted suicide that follows the arguments still in use today.
 There's a lot of anger at Christianity for attaching morality to suicide, and to fostering a world in which death is late and drawn out.